-Holidays are tough on caregivers
+Holidays can be tough on caregivers

-Because the holidays are an especially tough time for caregivers, we’ve got three tips to help you eliminate unrealistic expectations, reduce guilt and stress, and get a well-deserved break.
+We’ve got three tips to help you eliminate unrealistic expectations, reduce guilt and stress, and get a well-deserved break.

 1. Give yourself permission to do less